MicrosoftDocs/ATADocs/ATPDocs/capacity-planning.md

 ---
 title: Planning your Microsoft Defender for Identity deployment
-description: Helps you plan your deployment and decide how many Microsoft Defender for Identity servers will be needed to support your network ms.date: 10/26/2020 ms.topic: how-to
+description: Helps you plan your deployment and decide how many Microsoft Defenders for Identity servers will be needed to support your network ms.date: 10/26/2020 ms.topic: how-to
 ---

 # Plan capacity for Microsoft Defender for Identity

-In this guide, you determine how many [!INCLUDE [Product long](includes/product-long.md)] sensors you need.
+In this guide, you determine what resources you need for your Microsoft Defender for Identity sensors.

 ## Prerequisites